saltyorg/docs/docs/saltbox/prerequisites/prerequisites.md

 At this time, we only support LTS releases of Ubuntu Server [20.04](https://releases.ubuntu.com/20.04/) and [22.04](https://releases.ubuntu.com/22.04/), freshly installed.

 !!! warning
     Desktop editions are excluded.
-While Saltbox may technically run alongside a desktop environment, we will decline support around this use case.
+While Saltbox may technically run alongside a desktop environment, we will decline all forms of support around this use case.

 ### Server
 For best results, the assumed server environment for Saltbox is: